erdlcngk/python-general/README.md

 A small example of connecting to and sending data to the database.

 # Selenium
 A bot for Instagram with Selenium library.
+With this bot, you can easily find and unfollow people you follow but do not follow you.